 The benefits of becoming a certified family day home in Norfolk:

 - Assistance becoming a licensed family day home with the state

 - Help to establish you as a professional in your field

-- Use your certification status as a marketing tool to solicit and educate prospective parents
+- Use your licensure status as a marketing tool to solicit and educate prospective parents

 - Signal to parents that you are committed to providing a safe and healthy environment for children